-We’ve found ourselves hanging off a mooring on beautiful Saba, an island which is nothing like any we’ve seen so far.
-There are sheer cliffs rising hundreds of feet straight from the ocean, surrounding the entire near-circular shaped island, and there are (seemingly) teeny tiny European style houses almost impossibly perched amongst the cliffs.
+We’ve found ourselves hanging off a mooring on beautiful Saba, an island that is nothing like any we’ve seen so far.
+There are sheer cliffs rising hundreds of feet straight from the ocean, surrounding the entire near-circular shaped island, and there are (seemingly) teeny tiny European-style houses almost impossibly perched amongst the cliffs.
 Even on our 88ft ship, we’re feeling a little bit dwarfed by this place!

 Once we got the sails down and the staff regained some boating knowledge, we started a bit of Boat Appreciation, cleaning the dinghies, oiling the cap rails, and waxing… Ocean Star is looking mighty fine.